-Each year, the Towne Lake Business Association hosts a golf tournament or a Bowl-A-Thon benefiting the TLBA Entrepreneurial Scholarship Fund.
+Each year, the Towne Lake Business Association has hosted a golf tournament or a Bowl-A-Thon benefiting the TLBA Entrepreneurial Scholarship Fund.
 Two $1,000 scholarships are awarded annually to graduating seniors, one each at Etowah and Woodstock High Schools in the Towne Lake area.
-Past winners are:

-2017 (this year the TLBA added a Leadership Scholarship):
+In 2017 the TLBA added a Leadership Scholarship as well.

 Cole McBay – Entrepreneurial Scholarship – Woodstock High School

 Patrick Allen – Entrepreneurial Scholarship – Etowah High School

 Cole Ormsby – Leadership Scholarship – Woodstock High School

 Peyton Davis – Leadership Scholarship – Etowah High School

 Claudia Miklosik – Woodstock High School

 Jacob Pollack – Etowah High School